-The vast majority of rootstocks used in European countries are descendants of the three American wild species crosses Vitis berlandieri x Vitis riparia, Vitis riparia x Vitis rupestris and Vitis berlandieri x Vitis rupestris.
+The majority of rootstocks used in European countries are descendants of the three American wild species crosses Vitis berlandieri x Vitis riparia, Vitis riparia x Vitis rupestris and Vitis berlandieri x Vitis rupestris.
 The research of the US botanist Thomas Volney Munson (1843-1913) made a decisive contribution to this.
-A rootstock with complete phylloxera resistance, approved in 1989, was created by Dr. Helmut Becker (1927-1990) from a crossbreeding Vitis riparia x Vitis cinerea.
-He named it after the German oenologist Dr Carl Börner (1880-1953).
+A rootstock with complete phylloxera resistance, approved in 1989, was created by Dr. Helmut Becker (1927-1990) from a cross of Vitis riparia x Vitis cinerea.
+He named it after the German oenologist Dr. Carl Börner (1880-1953).
 Not every rootstock variety is equally suitable for the different soil types, site conditions, noble varieties and growth requirements.

 Therefore, there are official recommendations as to which rootstock harmonises best with which grape variety (top) on which soil and produces the required results.
 Cuttings of most rootstock varieties root without problems, but cuttings of European Vitis vinifera still root best.
 Therefore, the European part of a grafted vine cutting should not be dug into the soil.
 The rootstock varieties with crosses of Vitis cinerea var. helleri (old name Vitis berlandieri) or Vitis champinii root poorly, according to experience, so the cuttings ends are coated with the growth hormone auxin to induce root formation.